-It’s probably closer to 99%.
-And this simple Green Beans & Mushrooms is one of those beloved food traditions; a side dish that my Auntie Carol makes for our Christmas dinner.
+It's probably closer to 99%.
+And this simple Green Beans and Mushrooms (4 WW points on the blue plan) is one of those beloved food traditions; a side dish that my Auntie Carol makes for our Christmas dinner.
 And to me, it symbolizes Christmas.

 When I first moved away, it was painful to miss family holiday celebrations, especially Christmas dinners.
 Then I went through a very long stretch where I couldn't go home for Christmas at all (10 years to be exact), so if I wanted to enjoy our family holiday food traditions, I had to learn to make all our favorites on my own.
 And now I'm sharing them all here so that my kids and future generations will have all these recipes.
 And they are just too good not to be shared with the world!